MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_flipoverlay.md

 req.lib:
 req.dll:
 req.irql: PASSIVE_LEVEL
+targetos: Windows
+tech.root: display
+req.typenames:
+f1_keywords:
+ - "d3dkmddi/DxgkDdiFlipOverlay"
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - UserDefined
 api_location:
  - d3dkmddi.h
 api_name:
  - DxgkDdiFlipOverlay
 product:
  - Windows
-targetos: Windows
-tech.root: display
-req.typenames:
 ---

 # DXGKDDI_FLIPOVERLAY callback function

 ## -description

 The <i>DxgkDdiFlipOverlay</i> function displays a new allocation by using the specified overlay.

 ## -parameters

-### -param hOverlay [in]
+### -param hOverlay

 [in] A handle to the overlay to be flipped.
 The display miniport driver's <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dkmddi/nc-d3dkmddi-dxgkddi_createoverlay">DxgkDdiCreateOverlay</a> function previously provided this handle to the Microsoft DirectX graphics kernel subsystem in the <b>hOverlay</b> member of the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_createoverlay">DXGKARG_CREATEOVERLAY</a> structure.

-### -param pFlipOverlay [in]
+### -param pFlipOverlay

 [in] A pointer to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_flipoverlay">DXGKARG_FLIPOVERLAY</a> structure that describes the new allocation to display by using the overlay.

 ## -returns

 <i>DxgkDdiFlipOverlay</i> returns one of the following values: